2021 Vault Rankings

 About Centerview Partners

 At Centerview, there are just two lines of business: M&A advisory and restructuring, with both businesses addressing strategic, financial, and operational issues for its clients.
-(An affiliated private equity group focuses on high potential, growth-focused technology companies, as well as the U.S. consumer middle and upper-middle market.)
-Since Effron and Pruzan's vision was realized, Centerview has added several additional high-powered bankers and brought total headcount up to more than 350.
+(An affiliated capital group focuses on high potential, growth-focused technology companies, as well as the U.S. consumer middle and upper-middle market, most recently through the creation of two SPACs, both of which have been successfully invested.)
+Since Effron and Pruzan's vision was realized, Centerview has added several additional high-powered bankers and brought total headcount up to just over 400.

 31 West 52nd Street